Skip to main content

 Tuberculosis

-1. Feeding or grazing cattle from non-accredited tuberculosis free states are required to be officially identified, have an entry permit, and an official Certificate of Veterinary Inspection.
+1. Feeding or grazing cattle from non-accredited tuberculosis-free states are required to be officially identified, have an entry permit, and have an official Certificate of Veterinary Inspection.

 3. Animals of beef breeds 18 months of age and older are required to be officially identified and have both an official Certificate of Veterinary Inspection and an entry permit.